LightningX VPN Logo

 1. Pros and Cons of Antivirus

-• Real-time Threat Detection: Antivirus tools constantly monitor your system, scanning files and network activity to block viruses, ransomware, spyware, and other malware as soon as they appear.
+• Continuously monitors your system, scanning files and network activity to block viruses, ransomware, spyware, and other malware as they appear.

-• Comprehensive Security Features: Many antivirus suites include firewalls, phishing protection, email scanning, password managers, and parental controls.
+• Includes a firewall, phishing protection, email scanning, a password manager, and parental controls.

-• Low Maintenance Cost: Most antivirus programs run automatically in the background, and through automatic updates and regular scanning, protection is kept up to date without constant monitoring.
+• Most antivirus programs run automatically in the background, with automatic updates and scheduled scans, eliminating the need for constant monitoring.

 Limitations of Antivirus Software

-• Limited Free Versions: Free antivirus solutions offer basic protection, but advanced features like zero-day threat defense, safe browsing, and identity monitoring usually require a paid subscription.
+• Free antivirus solutions offer basic protection, but advanced features typically require a paid subscription.

 Pros and Cons of VPN